7 Best Gonzaga Bulldogs Basketball Players, Ranked

-While they’ve never won a championship, they were runner-ups in 2017 and 2021 and made the Elite Eight in 2023 (making them a college basketball betting favourite in the process).
+While they’ve never won a championship, they were runner-ups in 2017 and 2021 and made the Elite Eight in 2023.

-With their recent success comes plenty of excellent players, and below, I’ll list the top seven players in the program’s history.
+With their success has come plenty of excellent players, and below, I’ll list the top seven players in the program’s history.

-Best Gonzaga Bulldogs Basketball Players of All Time
+7 Best Gonzaga Basketball Players of All Time, Ranked

 1. John Stockton

-Stockton began playing more as a sophomore in four seasons for the Bulldogs, averaging 11.2 points, 2.5 rebounds, five assists, and 2.5 steals per game.
+Stockton began playing more as a sophomore, averaging 11.2 points, 2.5 rebounds, five assists, and 2.5 steals per game over four seasons for the Bulldogs.

 In his senior season, he averaged 20.9 points, 2.4 rebounds, 7.2 assists, and 3.9 steals per game.

-He has the most steals in program history with 262 and is fourth in assists with 554.
+He holds the program record for steals with 262 and ranks sixth in assists with 554.

 He was the WCAC Player of the Year in 1984 and received two first-team All-WCAC nods.
 The team retired his No. 12.